Additional information

 Jennifer will accompany believers in Marseille, France, as they disciple new believers and train leaders.

-Alan and Carol have lived in Wales since 1999 with their children.
+Alan and Carol have lived in Wales since 1999.
 They have been involved in church development, teaching English, discipleship training, and more.
 They are a part of a missional community in Cardiff, where they strive to model a biblical lifestyle in a post-Christian culture.